Action learning: Formula

-In this expanded equation, R refers to reflection.
 This additional element emphasizes the point that "great questions" should evoke thoughtful reflections while considering the current problem, the desired goal, designing strategies, developing action or implementation plans, or executing action steps that are components of the implementation plan.

-Waddill and Marquardt (2003) demonstrate the link between adult learning theory and Marquardt's action learning approach in their article entitled "Adult Learning Orientations and Action Learning".

-Action-based learning questions

-Action-based learning questions are questions that are based on the approach of action learning where one solves real-life problems that involve taking action and reflecting upon the results.
-There are two types of questions: closed questions and open questions.
-Closed questions involve a technique which does not allow the respondents to develop their response, they can just say 'Yes' or 'No'.
-Open questions allow the respondents to expand or explore in their response.
+Questioning in Action Learning

-One of the keys to effective action learning is asking the 'right question'.
-When asked to the right people at the right time, these questions result in obtaining the necessary information.
-The action learning process, which primarily uses a questioning approach, can be more helpful than offering advice because it assumes that each person has the capacity to find their own answers.
+Action Learning purports that one of the keys to effective problem solving is asking the 'right question'.
+When asked to the right people at the right time, these questions help obtaining the necessary information.
+The Action Learning process, which primarily uses a questioning approach, can be more helpful than offering advice because it assumes that each person has the capacity to find their own answers.

-Normally, the purpose of asking a question is to obtain information.
-However, in action Learning, the purpose is to help someone else to do one or more of the following: